CodeJeffK/MERNBookSearch/README.md

 ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This is the final challenge for my Coding bootcamp journey.
+This is the final challenge for the UW Coding bootcamp.
 For this challenge, we had to follow acceptance criteria to refactor a restful api from starter code into a `GrapQL` api.
 This project utilizes `JSWT` for user authentication. `Apollo Server` & `Apollo Client` were used to connect the api from the server to the client. `React` was used for the front-end and `Mongo Atlas` was used for the database.